meteor/blaze-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 > Review: you can check how your code should look like [here](https://github.com/meteor/blaze-tutorial/tree/master/src/simple-todos/step07)

-In the next step, we are going to start using Methods to change the data after checking some conditions.
+In the next step, we will start using Methods to change the data after checking some conditions.